-- InQuizitive assignments: deadlines are shown in the InQuizitive system.
-Generally speaking, an InQuizitive assignment is due on the next Tuesday after a chapter is covered on Tuesday and/or Thursday. - October 19th: the midterm exam is scheduled between 9:40 AM and 10:40 AM. - December 14th: the final exam is scheduled between 9:40 AM and 10:40 AM. - December 15th: the extra credit paper is due at noon for students who are seeking honors credit.
+- InQuizitive assignments: Deadlines are shown in the InQuizitive system.
+Generally speaking, a required InQuizitive assignment is due by midnight on the next Tuesday after a chapter is covered on Tuesday and/or Thursday.
+ONLY required chapters will be counted towards your final grades, although I encourage you to complete unrequired chapters to deepen your understanding of the course materials. - March $7^{th}$ : The midterm exam is scheduled between 9:30 AM and 10:45 AM. - May $9^{th}$ : The final exam is scheduled between 12:00 PM and 1:15 PM in MCG 262. - Deadlines for different components of the legislative simulation activity are shown in the Course Schedule section (page 8).